19% Drop in Libyan Oil Revenues in January 2020

 By John Lee.

-The National Oil Corporation (NOC) has reported January 2020 revenues of approximately 1.77 billion USD ($1,768,879,320.49), a decrease of around 418 million USD (19% ) on December 2019 revenues and an increase of around 167 million USD (10.4%) compared with January last year.
+The National Oil Corporation (NOC) has reported January 2020 revenues of approximately 1.77 billion USD($1,768,879,320.49), a decrease of around 418 million USD (19% ) on December 2019 revenues and an increase ofaround 167million USD (10.4%) compared with January last year.

 NOC’s revenues come from sales of natural gas, crude oil and assorted derivative products, in addition to taxes and royalties received from concession contracts.